Originally published 3/5/2013 and recently updated 6/21/2016.

 Since Guide Dogs for the Blind led the way in adopting a clicker-training-based program in 2006, we have seen more guide dog schools around the world open their minds to positive training methods.
 Our success in applying clicker training to guide dog work has made a huge impact on the guide dog industry.
 At the very least, we have encouraged schools to think outside the box; at best we have seen several schools make the commitment to adopt clicker training fully as the way to train guide dogs.

-Since 2006, we have held two International Clicker Conferences for guide dog schools at our Oregon campus.
+We have hosted several International Clicker Conferences for guide dog schools at our Oregon campus.
+The first conference was in 2006; since 2009, conferences have been held every other year.
 The goal of each conference has been to assist schools in learning how to clicker train guide dogs effectively.
-We are about to hold our third conference in June (2013).

 These week-long conferences have been very exciting.
 They have allowed us to provide schools with the "light bulb moments" that are so necessary in motivating people to go through major change.
 Guide Dogs for the Blind has been directly involved in supporting more than a dozen guide dog schools in their crossover to clicker training, including schools in Canada, Australia, Switzerland, Israel, Germany, Japan, the United Kingdom, Korea, and the United States.